mingyung-park/Honors-Thesis/experiments/pre-checks/README.md

 - **Next Steps**:
   - Further tests are required to handle edge cases with unequal literal counts and expressions with nested quantifiers.
   - Integration with the main experiment pipeline to measure LE score in combination with other metrics.

+#### 1. Parsing FOL Expressions
+**Date**: 2024-10-15
+- **Purpose**:  To verify that the `parse_fol.py` script correctly generates and parses a CFG for FOL expressions.
+- **Files**:
+  - `test_Parse_FOL.ipynb`: Colab notebook for test the lexer, dynamic cfg generator, parser function
+- **Results**:
+  - The script successfully generated CFGs and parsed simple FOL expressions
+- **Next Steps**:
+  - test robustness of parser by using more complex and varied test cases.
+  - evaluating similarity between different parse trees and testing the performance of LE similarity metrics.